ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 Governance is a basic configuration unit that defines limits for creating proposals, voting time, thresholds, if voting may be finished before voting time elapses (`vote tipping`), if vetoing proposals is permitted, and as last but not least, it signs the transactions to be executed (with governance and native treasury (DAO Wallet) keys).

+**NOTE:** As any other account mentioned in this listing the governance account is a PDA account that's seeded with the realm account address and a `governance_seed`.
+Previously it the `governance_seed` was an pubkey of governed program but this concept is obsolete now.
+The the `governance seed` should be considered as an arbitrary public key that's used only to seed the governance account address.
+The `Governance` may manage whatever asset (token, program, ...) and it's not limited to a single governed program address.

+**NOTE:** Similar to all other accounts listed here, the governance account is a PDA account.
+It is seeded with the realm address and a `governance_seed`.
+Previously, the `governance_seed` was a public key of the governed program, but this concept is now considered obsolete.
+The `governance_seed` should be treated as an arbitrary public key used solely to seed the governance account address.
+The `Governance` has the ability to manage any asset, whether it be a token, program, or other, and is not limited to a single governed program address.

 The last part of the account structure hierarchy is the [`Proposal`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/proposal.rs#L105)